Deep Learning Accelerated Algebraic Multigrid Methods for Polytopal Discretizations of Second-Order Differential Problems: Numerical Results

 \subsubsection{Test Case 1: VEM Discretization of the Diffusion Problem in 2D}

-This first test case involves a VEM discretization of problem (\ref{eq:model_problem_diffusion}) with discontinuous diffusion coefficients, representing a moderately challenging scenario where the default AMG solver is generally effective.
-To define the diffusion coefficient $\kappa$, we partition the domain $\Omega$ into two subdomains $\Omega_{white}$ and $\Omega_{gray}$ according to 4 different patterns (see Figure~\ref{fig:patterns}) and we assign a constant value to $\kappa$ in each subdomain in the following way:
+This first test case involves a VEM discretization of problem (\ref{eq:model_problem_diffusion}) with discontinuous diffusion coefficients.
+We remark that this represents a moderately challenging scenario where the default AMG solver is generally effective.

+To define the diffusion coefficient $\kappa$, we partition the domain $\Omega$ into two subdomains $\Omega_{white}$ and $\Omega_{gray}$ according to 4 different patterns (see Figure~\ref{fig:patterns}).
+In each subdomain we assign a constant value to $\kappa$ in the following way:

 This diffusion coefficient is discontinuous across subdomains, and the magnitude of the jump is controlled by the parameter $\epsilon \in \mathbb{R}$, which will be varied in the dataset generation.
 The domain $\Omega$ is discretized as shown in Figure~\ref{fig:mesh-types-summary}.
 Namely, we employ 24 distinct meshes, comprising six different refinement levels for each of the four mesh types.
-The mesh was refined such that the number of elements increases geometrically with each refinement level.
+The mesh was refined such that the number of elements increases geometrically with each refinement level.\\

-In this case, we observe that $\rho$ and wall clock time are linearly correlated, cf.\ Figure~\ref{fig:rho_vs_time_all}.
+In Figure~\ref{fig:rho_vs_time_all}, we plot the correlation between the average convergence factor $\rho$ and the wall-clock solve time for the sequence of triangular grids and for different smoothers (SOR-Jacobi, $\ell^1$-Jacobi, $\ell^1$-SOR Jacobi and FCF-Jacobi).
+We observe that $\rho$ and wall clock time are linearly correlated.
+Similar results were obtained for the other mesh families.
 Thus, we employ $\rho$ as a measure of the computational cost.

+In Figure~\ref{fig:tcase1}, we show the gain in performance and the scaling obtained by using our AMG-ANN algorithm.
+The histogram shows that the gains are evenly distributed, with no peaks, proving that the algorithm is consistent across different scenarios.
+The scaling of the computational cost further supports the fact that our algorithm works well as the size of the problem increases, which is of utmost importance for large-scale solvers.\\